ucsd-progsys/liquidhaskell/docs/mkDocs/docs/options.md

 {-@ automatic-instances theorem @-}
 ```

+The directive is read only under `--ple-local`.
+A module that sets neither
+`--ple-local` nor `--ple` and still carries the directive is rejected.

 Normally, PLE will only unfold invocations only if the arguments are known
 with enough precision to enter some of the equations of the function.
 For
 instance, in